wdznak/SEGUIApp/README.md

 The main goal of this project is to test different approaches to design an app and improve my multithreading knowledge.
 In future releases, I'm going to implement a python module that will use gathered data to feed machine learning models.

-Currently app is running on Microsoft Azure virtual machine from 10/05/2019 without any issues.
+Currently, the app is running on a Microsoft Azure virtual machine from 10/05/2019 without any issues.
 ![](../assets/app.png)
 ![](../assets/files.png)